John Roberts (British businessman)

-John Roberts (born 1973) is a British businessman, entrepreneur and philanthropist.
-He is the founder and CEO of AO World, an online retailer specialising in electrical goods, and supporter of youth charity OnSide Youth Zones.
+John Roberts (born 8 October 1973) is a British businessman, entrepreneur and philanthropist.
+He is the founder and CEO of AO World, an online retailer specialising in electrical goods, and 30 year campaigner for young people including supporting youth charity, OnSide Youth Zones.

 Early life

 Roberts grew up in Bolton.
 He went to Bolton School, and earned eight GCSEs, but failed his A-levels in maths, geography and economics.

 Career

 Roberts started his career as a waiter and kitchen salesman.

 In 2000, he founded Appliances Online, after a friend bet him £1 to set up a business.
-In 2014, Roberts led AO World’s listing on the London Stock Exchange, valued at the time at £1.2 billion.
+In 2014, Roberts led AO World’s listing on the London Stock Exchange, valued at the time at £1.6 billion.

 In May 2019, the Sunday Times Rich List put Roberts' wealth at £210 million.

 In February 2017, he stood down as CEO of AO World, and was succeeded by Steve Caunce.
 Two years later, in January 2019, AO World announced that Caunce was stepping down as CEO, and Roberts was reassuming the role.